jhap1982/giveituruguay/2000/2000-09-01 - Verizon Wireless Amphitheatre, Irvine, CA, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Scar Tissue
+4. Scar Tissue
-Suck My Kiss
+5. Suck My Kiss
-Skinny Sweaty Man
+6. Skinny Sweaty Man
-If You Have to Ask
+7. If You Have to Ask
-I Like Dirt
+8. I Like Dirt
-Californication
+9. Californication
-London Calling tease
+10. London Calling tease
-Right on Time
+11. Right on Time
-Under the Bridge
+12. Under the Bridge
-Me and My Friends
+13. Me and My Friends
-Soul to Squeeze
+14. Soul to Squeeze
-ENCORE BREAK
+<br> ENCORE BREAK
-Search and Destroy
+15. Search and Destroy
-Outro Jam
+16. Outro Jam
-SETLIST INCOMPLETE
+<br>**SETLIST INCOMPLETE**

 ## Notes